Wednesday 13: Wednesday 13

-After the Murderdolls broke up in 2004, Poole went on a solo tour of the United Kingdom in March, called the Graveyard A Go-Go tour.
+After the Murderdolls went on hiatus in 2004, Poole went on a solo tour of the United Kingdom in March, called the Graveyard A Go-Go tour.
 For his live performances, he was joined by members of the horror punk band Death Becomes You, though this was not meant to be permanent.
 Poole returned to North Carolina in June 2004 and began to put together a more permanent band, with whom he would perform under the Wednesday 13 name.
 He brought in the former Frankenstein Drag Queens member, Ikky, on guitar.
 The band is heavily influenced by KISS and Alice Cooper, while not straying far from Poole's previous horror punk projects.
 In September 2004, Ikky was replaced by Matt Montgomery.
 Wednesday 13 toured Europe in November 2004 on the Look What the Bats Dragged in tour.
 Some of the dates were supported by the English rockers Viking Skull.

 In 2005, after touring, Poole released his first album Transylvania 90210, and made a music video for the track "I Walked with a Zombie", depicting the band members in footage from the original Night of the Living Dead horror movie.
 Following the album's release, the group embarked on a tour of the United Kingdom, entitled Tour from the Crypt.
 Also in 2005, they played on the main stage of the Download Festival at Donington and opened some shows for Alice Cooper around Halloween.

 Poole left Roadrunner Records before signing a new deal with Rykodisc, with whom he released Fang Bang on September 12, 2006.
 The European version of the album contains a cover of Motörhead's "R.A.M.O.N.E.S." and the Japanese edition has the same track listing as the European CD, with a bonus song entitled "Good Day to Die".
 The American edition has "Burn the Flames", a Roky Erickson cover version, as its only bonus track.
 Skeletons was released in the US on April 29, 2008, available exclusively through Hot Topic locations.
 It was released in the UK on May 12, 2008, by DR2 Records.